Skip to content

 Note

-For example: standard SD15/SDXL models are prompted very differently vs Pony-derived models vs SD35 or Flux.1 derived models - it all comes down to which text enocder is used and how it was trained.
+For example, standard SD15/SDXL models are prompted very differently from Pony-derived models and from SD35 or Flux.1 models.
+A big reason is which text encoder is used and how it was trained.

 Prompt Parser